Aug

 This begs the question: If the state of Israel is not strong enough to retaliate and destroy Babylon, since Israel today is not a superpower that can rival Babylon, why does Jeremiah 51:19-23 read that Israel will be God’s battle axe and weapons of war, with which God will break in pieces the nations of the world?

 Yes, it is Bible prophecy that Israel will fight for the LORD of hosts against the likes of Egypt (ref.
 Isaiah 19:16-17) and Edom (ref.
 Ezekiel 25:12-14) and of course Gaza (ref.
 Zephaniah 2:4-5, Ezekiel 25:15-17).
 In the last days, Israel will even use nuclear weapons (ref.
 Zephaniah 2:9, Jeremiah 49:13).
-But these are only a few nations as opposed to the whole world.
+But these are only a few nations rather than the whole world.

 The portion of Jacob is not like them: for he is the former of all things; and Israel is the rod of his inheritance: The LORD of hosts is his name.